Ask your compliance data anything. Sienna Insights, coming soon.

 KPI 11: Time to disclosure decision

-Signals: Process efficiency on the proactive side, the direct parallel to case closure time.
+Median days from disclosure submission to a final review decision.
+This is the proactive-side parallel to case closure time.
 Slow decisions create real, visible business friction: employees wait to accept board positions, vendor relationships stall, hiring decisions get delayed.
 Other functions notice this one.
+Good looks like defined SLAs per disclosure type, consistently met, with aging items visible to whoever oversees the function.

 KPI 12: Disclosure outcome distribution